gurki/gameengine/README.md

-After finishing my final school project - a 2d physics engine in Flash and AS -, I wanted to explore the vast and unknown world of 3d games.
-I set out and started my own math, graphics and physics library.
-Here you go.
-Don't judge me, I was young! :D
+After finishing my final school project - a 2d physics engine in Flash and AS -, I wanted to explore the vast and to me unknown third dimension.
+I set out and started my own math, graphics and physics library, which I decided to put here for the sake of nostalgy.
+Good old times.